Establishing Healthy Habits Can Impact Your Future

 It’s important that you see your doctor, dentist and eye care provider on a regular basis—not just when there’s something wrong.

 Visiting the dentist for routine cleanings and exams can help detect issues such as cavities or gum disease before they escalate.
-More than 75 percent of American adults over 35 have some form of gum disease and don’t know it.
+More than 42% of adults over the age of 30 have some form of gum disease.
 It’s important to have access to care to eliminate problems and/or minimalize progression.
-In addition, Dentists can spot symptoms of heart and kidney disease, diabetes, and oral cancer.
+In addition, Dentists can spot symptoms of heart disease, oral cancer, diabetes and more.
 Early diagnosis of these diseases can hopefully help reduce medical costs and emergency care.

 Having a vision care exam is equally important. for testing more than just visual acuity.
 Systemic diseases such as diabetes, high cholesterol, and heart disease can be detected during an eye exam.
 Doctors also are looking for symptoms of eye diseases such as glaucoma or cataracts.
 If you need or wear prescription eyewear, maintaining regular eye exams will help keep your vision sharp.